rotorr/aks-workshop-Jorge/aks-github-deploy.md

     git push
     ```

-1. Check for a new workflow run triggered in the Actions tab of your GitHub Repository.
+1. Check for a new workflow run triggered in the Actions tab of your GitHub Repository and confirm it completed succesfully.

+1. If not already connected, connect to the AKS cluster from your local client machine.

+    ```bash
+    az aks get-credentials --name $CLUSTER_NAME -g $RG
+    ```

 1. Copy the next command in the terminal to check your cluster for the expected resources: